amineelgardoum-rgb/Depression_Predict/README.md

 ## 📊 Project Visualization

-Here is a snapshot from the `MENTAL HEALTH.ipynb` notebook, illustrating the correlation between the features of the dataset.
+Here is a snapshot from the `Mental-health.ipynb` notebook, illustrating the correlation between the features of the dataset.

 ![Project Screenshot](HeatMap.jpg "project-structure")